 Student athletes must acknowledge that academics always take priority over athletics.
 Participation in athletics is a privilege, not a right.
 Athletes must earn this privilege through dedication, desire, discipline, and passing grades.
 Without the pursuit of these, athletes can in no way do justice to themselves or the school.
 NPS student athletes are disciplined to be good citizens and students.
 In order to achieve athletic excellence, athletes must be involved in practicing good sportsmanship and playing fairly.
 The faculty and staff of Navajo Prep believe that a tradition of winning is established and maintained upon these principles.

 About Our Staff

 Rainy Crisp, Head Volleyball Coach and Head Girls’ Basketball Coach

 Rainy Crisp is a 1998 alumna of Navajo Prep and is from Shiprock, NM.
 During her high school career, Coach Crisp was a part of three State Girls’ Basketball Championship teams and was a four-time State Champion in the Long jump event in Track & Field.
 Coach Crisp continued her education at Arizona State University and earned her Bachelor’s degree in Exercise Science with a minor in Education.
 During her years at ASU, Coach Crisp played for the Lady Sun Devils and was part of a PAC 10 Conference Champion team and made it as far as the Sweet 16 in the Women’s NCAA Tournament.
-Coach Crisp is entering her eighth year at Navajo Prep as Head Girls’ Basketball Coach and her sixth year as Head Volleyball Coach.
+Coach Crisp is entering her tenth year at Navajo Prep as Head Girls’ Basketball Coach and her seventth year as Head Volleyball Coach.
 Under her tenure the Lady Eagles are two-time State Runner-Ups in Volleyball and State Girls’ Basketball Champions.

 Stacy Irwin, Head Soccer Coach